albionlawrence/fluid_lectures/Book/chapter1/Basic_intro.md

 </div>

+(As you can see from the followon discussions the statement that convection is being initiated is questionable, but certainly Brad's point stands).

 - Generation and movement of vortices.
 Here is a picture ([from](https://www.universetoday.com/149514/these-bizarre-cloud-patterns-are-von-karmans-vortices-caused-by-the-air-wrapping-around-tall-islands/) of vortices in atmospheric flow (imprinting on the clouds) past islands in the Cape Verde archipelago: